-For more information on what to look for when viewing a property, download the Housing Checklist (left column).
+For more information on what to look for when viewing a property, download the Housing Checklist (right column).

 We would also suggest you view a property in company of others so that you feel safer (if you prefer not to go alone) and maybe even to get a second opinion!

 Before agreeing to anything, make sure that you fully understand the terms and conditions that are being put forward.
 Letting agencies, landlords and halls will give you a formal housing contract, if you do not understand what is written or would like to have it checked, you are entitled to do so.